 Amsterdam – Netherlands

-You may reach the board via e-mail at board [at] edri.org
+You can find more details on our board members here, and you may reach them via e-mail at board [at] edri.org.

 You can get in touch with the Brussels office via e-mail at brussels [at] edri.org

 Find more details on our Advisory Council here.